linux-system-roles/network/README.md

     active connection profile disconnects the device.
 That makes the device eligible to autoconnect another connection (for more details, see [rh#1401515](https://bugzilla.redhat.com/show_bug.cgi?id=1401515)).

-- `initscripts` deletes the ifcfg file in most cases with no impact on the system unless a component relies on the sysconfig directory.
+- `initscripts` deletes the ifcfg file in most cases with no impact on the runtime state of the system unless some component is watching the sysconfig directory.

 **Note**: For profiles that only contain a `state` option, the `network` role only activates or deactivates the connection without changing its configuration.